funnelcloudinc/ember-cli-echarts/tests/dummy/app/pods/docs/examples/chart-loading/template.md

 # Loading

-Chart loading With `showLoading` : (when chart ready, hide the loading mask.)
+When the chart is ready hide the loading mask

 {{docs/examples/chart-loading/demo}}